how to mix colors: everything you need to know

 How to mix grey colors

-Color Mixing Tip - When we start a painting, mix a large pile of a dark, neutral color from the colors selected for the painting.
-While we are painting, add white to the dark color to make various tints of grey.
+6. When we start a painting, mix a large pile of a dark, neutral color from the painting's colors.
+While painting, we can add white to the dark color to make various tints of grey.

 how do we use color in our paintings?